prkumar/uplink/docs/source/quickstart.rst

     of a class scope.

-For instance, the function :py:func:`returns_success` defined below is a response handler that output whether or not the request was successful:
+For instance, the function :py:func:`returns_success` defined below is a response handler that outputs whether or not the request was successful:

 .. code-block:: python